deadc0de6/cploy/README.md

 * **unsync**: stop syncing a specific task
 * **resync**: do a full sync starting from local of the sync'ed directory

-If you prefer not to use the daemon, it can also be run in the foreground by using the `--front` switch.
+If you prefer not to use the daemon, *cploy*'s daemon can also be run in the foreground by using the `--front` switch.
+However only a single task can be added to it then.

 Getting information from the daemon allows to see the different task running and their id: